Labor Laws for Salaried Employees 2025 Guide

 Overtime pay, a critical component of the FLSA, is often misunderstood when it comes to salaried employees.
 Contrary to common belief, being salaried does not inherently exempt an employee from overtime.

-According to FLSA, overtime pay is required for non-exempt workers at one and one-half times their regular pay rate for hours worked beyond the standard 40-hour workweek.
+According to the FLSA, overtime pay is required for non-exempt workers at one and one-half times their regular pay rate for hours worked beyond the standard 40-hour workweek.

 Federal Guidelines on Overtime